tired-runner/bazaar/TRANSLATORS.md

 meson compile bazaar-update-po
 ```

-You are now ready to open your `po` file in your text editor and begin
+You are now ready to open your `po` file in your text editor or
-translating.
-When you are done, commit your changes and submit a pull
+translation editor (POEdit, GTr`anslator, Lokalize, etc.)and begin translating.
-request on github.
+When you are done, commit your changes and submit a pull request on github.

 ## Update existing translations